JKHoehne/SImage/README.md

 # SImage disclaimer

 Although the authors tested the application of SImage, they wish to state clearly here that the use of all program codes is completely the user’s own responsibility.
 There is no warranty of any kind that the codes work properly and users are encouraged to test their functionality before utilization.
-The authors cannot be held responsible for any malfunctions and/or damages, even if SImage is the responsible source.
+The authors and/or their affiliations cannot be held responsible for any malfunctions and/or damages, even if SImage is the responsible source.

+# SImage Citation

-Citation: Höhne, J. K., Qureshi, D. D., & Gavras, K., (2020).
+Höhne, J. K., Qureshi, D. D., & Gavras, K., (2020).
 SurveyImage (SImage): A comprehensive guide for collecting images in surveys.
 Zenodo.
 DOI: …